 Dell recommends Express Setup for most situations.
-The Dell OpenManage Server Assistant CD guides you through the configuration process.
-If a Dell PowerEdge Expandable RAID Controller host adapter is installed, the Dell redundant arrays of independent disks (RAID) utility configures the drives.
+The Dell OpenManage Server Assistant CD guides you through the operating system setup and configuration process.
+If a Dell PowerEdge Expandable RAID Controller (PERC) host adapter is installed, the Dell redundant arrays of independent disks (RAID) utility configures the drives.
 If the drive does not have a utility partition, one is created.
-The program prompts you to select the operating system used on the drive and creates appropriate diskette sets.
+The program prompts you to select the operating system used on the drive and leads you through a step-by-step process to install the operating system.